DotLYHiyou/BlackoutGames/README.md

 ## Acknowledgements

-- Thanks to everyone who contributes to this project.
+- Thanks to everyone for visiting!
+We just hit 10k!
 - Special thanks to Netlify, Vercel, and Cloudflare for their hosting services.